HackHawk/y3_se_project/artifacts/eslint_prettier_config.md

 # Further reading

 - Decomposing the command: `npm i -D eslint prettier eslint-plugin-prettier eslint-config-next eslint-config-prettier prettier-plugin-tailwindcss`

   - `-D`: installs as a dev depencency
   - `eslint prettier`: installs eslint and prettier
   - `eslint-plugin-prettier`: runs Prettier as an ESLint rule and reports differences as individual ESLint issues.
   - `eslint-config-next`: configures ESLint with preconfigured NextJS rules
   - `eslint-config-prettier`: turns off all rules that are unnecessary or might conflict with Prettier.
   - `prettier-plugin-tailwindcss`: a Prettier v3+ plugin for Tailwind CSS v3.0+ that automatically sorts classes based on our recommended class order.
+  - `eslint-plugin-import`: This plugin intends to support linting of ES2015+ (ES6+) import/export syntax, and prevent issues with misspelling of file paths and import names.

+- Go visit the package pages on https://www.npmjs.com/ for more info on the plugins.

 ## References